cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

       - image: us.icr.io/cas2019jd40/account:2

-save then close the file.
+Save then close the file.

-You should see the image version reflected in the deployment:
+4. You should see the image version reflected in the deployment:

     kubectl get deployments -o wide